YasinEl/mzRAPP/README.md

 benchmark.
 To get a better overview of picked peaks two csv files as well as instructions for their application in Skyline can be exported.
-Those can (but do not have to) be used to generate a mirror image of the benchmark data set in the free software, [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view).
+Those can (but do not have to) be used to generate a mirror image of the benchmark dataset in the free software, [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view).
 <br>